-Students who are interested in fine and performing arts are provided a focused curriculum, culturally enriched plan of study, and multi-disciplined program.
+Students who are interested in music are provided a focused curriculum and culturally enriched plan of study.
 Students will be afforded the opportunity to gain broad experience at the historical, theoretical, and applied level.
-The theatre program does not offer a major or minor, but does present two productions a year.
+The theatre program does not offer a major or minor but does present two productions a year.